mmehr1988/curly-octo-guacamole/README.md

 4. Section: About

-    - The About section did not change much.
-I liked the way I had it before except that I moved the resume icon to the top right of the section.
-I also changed the avatar to be less pixelated.
+    - In the about section, I wanted to make sure the first few lines indicated I'm a full stack web developer.
+I also wanted to highlight the languages I'm versed in with the green color I wrote about earlier.

 5. Section: Work